 There are two main issues which will manifest like everywhere.
 Don’t be afraid to use

-waitUntil(), just default message is shit and cryptic, so provide your own.
+waitUntil(), the only thing is default message is cryptic, so provide your own.
 Probably create a helper for this.
-And don’t save finders to a variable if you don’t have to.
+And don’t save finders to a variable.